react-cosmos/react-cosmos/README.md

 React Cosmos works best with webpack.
 It takes extra effort to make it work with other bundlers, but it's not as scary as it might seem.
 Don’t be afraid to ask for support.

 > [Browserify](https://github.com/react-cosmos/react-cosmos-classic/tree/14e1a258f746df401a41ab65429df0d296b910e4/examples/browserify) and [Parcel](https://github.com/react-cosmos/parcel-ts-example) examples are available for Cosmos Classic.
-Props to whoever adapts them to Cosmos Next!
+Props to whoever adapts them to React Cosmos 5!

 ## Config

 No config is required to start.
 If you have custom needs or would like to convert a Cosmos Classic config, here's what you need to know.

-The Cosmos Next config is a **JSON** file, so it can only host serializable values.
+The React Cosmos config is a **JSON** file, so it can only host serializable values.
 This design decision is meant to discourage complex configuration, make it easy to embed config options into the UI, and enable visual config management in the future.

 By default, Cosmos reads `cosmos.config.json` from your root directory.
 You can pass a `--config` CLI arg for a custom config path.